North Texas Municipal HVAC Codes and Requirements: Complete Compliance Guide

 □ All work performed by licensed, insured contractors

-□ Equipment installed per manufacturer specifications
+□ Equipment installed per manufacturer specs

 □ All required permits obtained before work begins